21st Light Horse

 Origin and History

-The regiment was raised on the 5th of April 1760 by Lt-Gen. John (Manners), Marquis of Granby, and Lord Robert Manners-Sutton.
+The regiment was raised on April 5, 1760 by Lieutenant-General John Manners, Marquess of Granby, and Lord Robert Manners-Sutton.
 The unit was originally designated as the “21st Light Dragoons” although it was more commonly known as the “Granby's Light Horses” or "Royal Foresters".

 The regiment rode dark bay horses.